Procedures for filing trademark application with priority claim – Application to the Japan Patent Office and foreign patent offices

 If the JPO does not find the claim of priority to be proper, the application will be examined as a regular application not claiming priority.

-(b) Article 8 (First application)
+(b) Article 8 (earlier application)

 * If a priority claim is granted, the application will be examined while a third party’s identical or similar applications filed between the foreign application and the Japanese application are excluded.